viant/bitsy/README.md

 A typical workflow happens as follows:

-- export the source data indexing columns along with the batch id column and a timestamp
+- export the source data indexing columns along with the batch id column and a timestamp in the json format.

-- index data (bitsy).
+- index data source (bitsy) and save the output in the json format.

 - import index data into a table (one per each index) for subsequent use in SQL conditional expressions.